anderssandstrom/ecmc_autotune/readme.md

    - Inline Bode magnitude/phase plots (with a button to pop out a full window).
    - Command vs. actual time traces (also expandable).
    - Mechanical fit results and suggested PI gains in the log pane.
-4. Logs are saved to the path shown at the top; change it to store different runs.
+4. Logs (including metadata) are saved to the path shown on the File tab; change it to store different runs.
+Logger mode captures PVs without sending commands.

 ## Reanalyzing a log
-- Set the log path, adjust analysis/mechanical parameters as needed, and click **Reanalyze Log** to re-process existing `.pkl` files without repeating the excitation.
+- Set the log path, adjust analysis/mechanical/PID parameters as needed, and click **Reanalyze Log** to re-process existing `.pkl` files without repeating the excitation.
+The restored PV selections ensure reanalysis uses the same signals that were captured originally.

 ## Scripted usage
 The GUI uses the modules under `autotune/` (`pipeline.py`, `epics_logger.py`, `analyze.py`, etc.).
 You can import `autotune.pipeline` in your own scripts and call: